Vehicle registration plates of Israel: 1980-2017 - 7 digits

-Registration numbers from 1980-2017 were seven digits, separated by dashes between the second and third digits and between the fifth and sixth digits (XX-XXX-XX).
+Registration numbers from 1980 to 2017 were seven digits, separated by dashes between the second and third digits and between the fifth and sixth digits (XX-XXX-XX).
 Older registration numbers, which are still seen in Israel, consist of five or six digits with one dash placed prior to the last three digits (XX-XXX or XXX-XXX).
 Vehicles from the same importer or brand usually have the two last digits in common.
 Special numbers consisting of identical digits or other patterns, may be granted as a premium by the dealership.

 While the vehicle registration numbers of taxis in Israel always end with either 25 or 26, the last two digits of buses vary, although many end with 01.
 Many self-imported cars end with 00, as well as many trucks.
 Plate numbers ending with 4x and 9x are currently not in use.